Levetiracetam: Partial-complex epilepsy

-Levetiracetam is effective as add-on treatment for partial (focal) epilepsy.
+Levetiracetam is effective as an add-on treatment for partial (focal) epilepsy.

 Generalized epilepsy

-Levetiracetam is effective for treatment of generalized tonic-clonic epilepsy.
-It has been approved in the United States as add-on treatment for myoclonic, and tonic-clonic seizures.
+Levetiracetam is effective for the treatment of generalized tonic-clonic epilepsy.
+It has been approved in the United States as an add-on treatment for myoclonic, and tonic-clonic seizures.
 Levetiracetam has been approved in the European Union as a monotherapy treatment for epilepsy in the case of partial seizures or as an adjunctive therapy for partial, myoclonic, and tonic-clonic seizures.

-Levetiracetam is sometimes used off label to treat status epilepticus.
+Levetiracetam is sometimes used as off-label treatment for status epilepticus.

 Prevention of seizures

-Based on low-quality evidence, levetiracetam is about as effective as phenytoin for prevention of early seizures after traumatic brain injury.
+Based on low-quality evidence, levetiracetam is about as effective as phenytoin for the prevention of early seizures after traumatic brain injury.
 It may be effective for prevention of seizures associated with subarachnoid hemorrhages.

 Other

 Levetiracetam has not been found to be useful for treatment of neuropathic pain, nor for treatment of essential tremors.
-Levetiracetam has not been found to be useful for treating all developmental disorders within the autism spectrum; studies have only proven to be an effective treatment for partial, myoclonic, or tonic-clonic seizures associated with autism spectrum disorder.
+Levetiracetam has not been found to be useful for treating developmental disorders within the autism spectrum, with studies finding it effective only in the setting of partial, myoclonic, or tonic-clonic seizures associated with autism spectrum disorder.

+Pregnancy

+Levetiracetam is considered to be one of the safest anti-seizure medications during pregnancy.
+Studies show rates of birth defects that are similar to patients who are not taking an anti-seizure medication.

 Special groups

 Levetiracetam's efficacy and tolerability in individuals with intellectual disability is comparable to those without.

-Studies in female pregnant rats have shown minor fetal skeletal abnormalities when given maximum recommended human doses of levetiracetam orally throughout pregnancy and lactation.

 Studies were conducted to look for increased adverse effects in the elderly population as compared to younger patients.
 One such study published in Epilepsy Research showed no significant increase in incidence of adverse symptoms experienced by young or elderly patients with disorders of the central nervous system.

-Levetiracetam is the most commonly prescribed initial antiepileptic in infants who are between the ages of 1-36 months old.
-One study found 66% of participants to be seizure free after an average of 12 months on levetiracetam, a relatively high percentage compared to other antiepileptics.
+Levetiracetam is the most commonly prescribed initial antiepileptic drug in children aged 1–36 months.
+One study found 66% of participants to be seizure-free after an average of 12 months on levetiracetam, a relatively high percentage compared to other antiepileptics.